jac459/meta-kodi/README.md

 ## Supported buttons and functions

-This is the second release of Kodi-driver.
-It contains all you normally need to control a Kodi player.
+This is the third release of Kodi-driver.
+It contains all you normally need to control a Kodi player, but this release adds browsing directories on your KODI-instance.
 The second release adds discovery of Kodi devices, so no IP-configuration is required anymore
 The following Buttons are defined and mapped to functions in Node-RED:
 - "POWER OFF"; will shutdown the system where Kodi-player is running (itm will actually call the dialog that allows shutdown)